hrns is a small Go project that gives you the core pieces of an agent harness without hiding the mechanics:

 Mental model

-The runtime flow is small enough to keep in your head:main.goloads skills, assembles the prompt and tool map, and starts the TUI.- The TUI loads provider config, builds the client and loop, then collects user input and sends the conversation to
+The runtime flow is small enough to keep in your head:main.goloads skills and agents, assembles the tool map, and starts the TUI.- The TUI loads provider and agent config, composes the system message with skill metadata, builds the client and loop, then collects user input and sends the conversation to

 loop.RunLoop. loop.RunLoopstreams assistant output, accumulates tool calls, executes tools, appends tool results, and re-prompts the model until no more tools are called.- Streamed chunks are printed back to the terminal as assistant text, reasoning text, or tool-call notices.